Multiple Unit Connections On UP Locomotives

 Power Plant Control Jumpers

 On Union Pacific, the E3 to E7, and some E8 locomotives used EMD's 16-pin power plant control receptacle and plug system.
-The Union Pacific GP7, SD7, GP9, some E8 and all E9 lococomotives used EMD's 21-pin power plant control system.
-Then, later, the GP7, SD7, GP9, E8 and E9 lococomotives used EMD's 27-pin power plant control system.
+The Union Pacific GP7, SD7, GP9, some E8 and all E9 locomotives used EMD's 21-pin power plant control system.
+Then, later, the GP7, SD7, GP9, E8 and E9 locomotives used EMD's 27-pin power plant control system.

 Dynamic Brake Control Jumpers

 Dynamic braking jumpers and receptacles were a heavy-blade, 3-pin system using large conductors because of the amperage being conducted.
-The plug was a rectangle design.
+The plug was a rectangle design, and was known as the Field Loop connector.

 Steam Generator Control Jumpers

 A review of the EMD parts catalog shows that steam generator control jumpers were a confusing mix of 5-pin, 6-pin, 12-pin and 14-pin configurations.
-I have not been able to figure out which configuration Union Pacific used, if any.
+Research has not yet found if Union Pacific used these connectors.

 Electro-Pneumatic Air Brake Jumpers